chrisacheson/liquidbot/README.md

 This market maker works on the following principles:

-* The MM tracks the last `bidPrice` and `askPrice` of the quoted instrument to determine where to start quoting.
+* The market maker tracks the last `bidPrice` and `askPrice` of the quoted instrument to determine where to start quoting.
-* Based on parameters set the user, the bot creates a descriptions of orders it would like to place.
+* Based on parameters set by the user, the bot creates a descriptions of orders it would like to place.
   - If `settings.MAINTAIN_SPREADS` is set, the bot will start inside the current spread and work outwards.
   - Otherwise, spread is determined by interval calculations.
-* If the user specified position limits, these are checked.
+* If the user specifies position limits, these are checked.
 If the current position is beyond a limit, the bot stops quoting that side of the market.
 * These order descriptors are compared with what the bot has currently placed in the market.
   - If an existing order can be amended to the desired value, it is amended.